Skip to main content

 Diode Current Flow Functionality

-We call this minimum voltage threshold in the forward direction the diode’s forward voltage drop.
-The reason for this is because a circuit loses or drops this voltage at the diode.
-We can examine this by using a multimeter and measuring across the leads of a diode while it is in forward-bias.
+This minimum voltage threshold is called the forward voltage drop.
+It represents the voltage the circuit loses at the diode during operation.
+You can measure it directly by placing a multimeter across the diode's leads while it is in forward-bias.
 The resulting reading will be the diode’s forward voltage drop.

 circuits schematics showing diode current flow in forward-bias and reverse-bias